MaxCojocari/FAF_LFAF_labs/reports/lab4.md

 }
 ```

-There is also an aditional step of sorting productions, which resides in putting productions with $S_0$ first, then $S$, $A$, $B$, ..., in alphabetical order.
+There is also an additional step of sorting productions, which resides in putting productions with $S_0$ first, then $S$, $A$, $B$, ..., in alphabetical order.

 The process of grammar preparation before production normalization can be found in `prepareGrammarForCNF` method.